sanam2405/memecache/README.md

 To use this library, it is necessary to include the header containing the _cache implementation_ (`cache.hpp` file) and the corresponding appropriate headers containing the required cache eviction policy as per the requirement.
-If a policy is not mentioned explicitly, then `NoCachePolicy` will be implemented whereby the replacement candidate for removal is chosen to be the first key that was added in the internal `key_storage` container.
+If a policy is not mentioned explicitly, then `NoCachePolicy` is be implemented whereby the replacement candidate for removal is chosen to be the first key that was added in the internal `key_storage` container.

 Currently there are three cache eviction policies supported: